How a National Blue Ribbon School is Keeping Standards High During COVID-19

-NCA Virtual Academy is our new 100% off-campus learning platform for families who prefer to have their students learn from home.
-The program provides increased learning flexibility while allowing students to remain a part of the NCA community.
+NCA Virtual Academy was our new 100% off-campus learning platform for families who prefer to have their students learn from home.
+The program provided increased learning flexibility while allowing students to remain a part of the NCA community.
 Our teachers facilitate high-quality, engaging virtual learning in a shared community with parent support.

 To create the Virtual Academy, our leadership team worked in conjunction with a national consultant who specializes in Christian schools utilizing online learning to create this learning environment.
 We selected an outstanding online curriculum that aligns with NCA’s academic excellence and provides the same Biblical integration.

 One of our favorite aspects of NCA Virtual Academy was that it allows for more individualized student-teacher connection with differentiated instruction.
 We recognize that no two students learn the exact same way at the exact same pace.
 With online learning, we can meet each student’s learning needs and interests in a more personalized way.